vanessadp17/SOEN471-assignment2/README.md

 2. Create a new notebook.
 3. Click on file on the top left, then upload.
 4. Upload our [project_notebook.ipynb](https://github.com/vanessadp17/SOEN471-assignment2/blob/main/project_notebook.ipynb) file.
+5. Create a "data" folder in the "Files" panel on the left.
+Upload the two CSV datasets into the "data" folder.
-5. Run each code block starting from the top.
+6. Run each code block starting from the top.

 ## Dependencies